-The Maryland Advisory Council for the Deaf and Hard of Hearing
+The Maryland Advisory Council on the Deaf and Hard of Hearing

 Responsibilities of the Advisory Council